X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 `MOUSE 1` turns on the mouse pointer and `MOUSE 0` turns it off.
 If the BASIC program has its own mouse pointer sprite configured, it can use `MOUSE -1`, which will turn the mouse pointer on, but not set the default pointer sprite.

+The sprite attributes for the mouse pointer are always read from VERA address $1:FC00-$1:FC07, the attributes for Sprite 0.
+The default curser will be written to the default Sprite 0 data address in VERA at $1:3000 when Mode is set to 1.

 The size of the mouse pointer's area will be configured according to the current screen mode.
 If the screen mode is changed, the MOUSE statement has to be repeated.

 **EXAMPLES of MOUSE Statement:**